envyen/docs/_posts/2021-06-27-CPP-Jupyter-Notebook-Windows.md

 - cpp
 ---

-Setup Jupyter Notebook for C++ on Windows

 Jupyter notebook supports C/C++ using the [](xeus-cling) project. `xeus-cling` is a Jupyter kernel for C++ based on the C++ interpreter cling and the native implementation of the Jupyter protocol xeus.

-This has been built mainly for Linux and OS X platforms and doesnt support Windows Jupyter notebook.
+But this has been built mainly for Linux and OS X platforms and doesnt support Windows Jupyter notebook.

 The below steps helps to setup the environment on Windows using WSL